 The Council has in place appropriate whistle blowing policies and procedures which are reviewed regularly and updated where required.
-The policy was reviewed and refreshed in March 2022 and staff are aware of the Whistle-blowing policy through the Council's intranet.
+The Whistle-blowing policy was reviewed and refreshed in March 2022 and staff are aware of the policy through the Council's intranet.

-The Council refreshed and updated it complaints policy in 2024 to ensure compliance with legislation.
-It has previously decentralised day-to-day responsibility to Service Managers for responding to stage 1 complaints and Directors for stage 2 complaints.
-Oversight of Corporate complaints remain the responsibility of Service Managers/Directors.
-Arrangements for reporting complaints statistics to members have also been revised; also highlighting trends and actions taken to address the subject matter concerned.
+The Council refreshed and updated its complaints policy in 2024, ensuring compliance with legislation and relevant guidance.
+It has previously decentralised day-to-day responsibility for responding to stage 1 complaints to Service Managers and for stage 2 complaints to Directors.
+Oversight of Corporate complaints remains the responsibility of Service Managers/Directors.
+Arrangements for reporting complaints statistics to members have also been revised; highlighting trends and actions taken to address the subject matter concerned.
 This has enabled members to evaluate issues which require attention.
+The statutory responsibilities for reporting adverse findings by any Ombudsman are undertaken by the Monitoring Officer.